adrianmmiller/MagiskHideDenyBackup/README.md

     - Writes a log file to /sdcard/MagiskHideImportExport.log

     4) Reboot

+    The module will remain installed, unless removed, after the process completes.
+    It is safe to leave installed and ignored if you like.

 Both modules should detect which magisk variety youre using by listing the magisk applets and finding either magiskhide, or not...